 It is never an easy process to find the perfect jewelry.
 It can be easy to get excited when you finally find the perfect sterling silver jewelry that reflects your personality and blends in your daily fashion sense.
-There might be a downside that you might notice when you wear your silver jewelry, which is having a green tint on your skin.
+There might be a downside that you might notice when you wear your silver jewelry, which is having a green tint on your skin, turn your finger green.

 Will Sterling Silver Turn My Skin Green?